natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

 In pexpect.expect as a template can be used:

 * regular expression
-* EOF - this template allows you to react to the EOF exception
+* EOF - this template allows you to react to EOF exception
 * TIMEOUT - timeout exception (default timeout = 30 seconds)
 * compiled re